-Discard time: Discards idle time, and stops the running timer from when you went idle.
+Discard idle time: Discards idle time, and stops the running timer from when you went idle.

-Discard time and continue: Discards the idle time, but starts a new time entry that matches the previously running timer so you can resume work.
+Discard idle and continue: Discards the idle time, but starts a new time entry that matches the previously running timer so you can resume work.

 Stop timer automatically

 If this feature is enabled your running timer will be stopped automatically if your computer is put to sleep or shuts down.